Matchings in the hypercube with specified edges: Discussion

 \subsection{Acknowledgements}

-The author would like to thank Maur\'{i}cio Collares for pointing out the relevance of Lucas' theorem, as well as for providing computational evidence to motivate the questions in Section \ref{s:discussion}.
+The author would like to thank Maur\'{i}cio Collares for pointing out the relevance of Lucas' theorem, as well as for providing computational evidence to motivate the questions in Section \ref{s:discussion} and Thang Nguyen for bringing the references \cite{P21,P12} to his attention.
+The author would also like to thank the anonymous referees for their valuable suggestions and in particular for providing a proof of Theorem \ref{c:admissible}.
 The author was supported in part by the Austrian Science Fund (FWF) [10.55776/\text{P36131}].
-For the purpose of open access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript version arising from this submission.